winitzki/scall/tutorial/programming_dhall.md

 Then the function `printWithPrefix` could be used with lists of types `List Natural`, `List Double`, etc.

 Typeclass evidence values are also called **typeclass instances**.
-To "provide a typeclass instance" of typeclass `Show` for the type `UserWithId` means just to define a value of type `Show UserWithId`.
+To "provide a typeclass instance" of typeclass `Show` for the type `UserWithId` means to compue a value of type `Show UserWithId`.

 To avoid confusion, keep in mind that an "instance of a typeclass" does not mean a type that belongs to a typeclass.
 An "instance of a typeclass" is a _value_ that provides evidence that a certain type belongs to that typeclass.
+In this book, we prefer to talk about "evidence values" for clarity.

 ### Monoids and semigroups